heathhenley/AOC/README.md

 and I slept in too much to get it done before work.
 I relied on dictionary ordering in Python to maintain the right order, which is an implementation detail AFAIK and not guaranteed - it works though!

+### Day 16:
+Part 1 seems like the pipe problem from earlier.
+Going to try to do the same and traverse using DFS but the trick here is that the visited criteria is going to depend on which direction we came from (and the direction we're going will depend on the direction we came from also).
+Part 1 was a little tedious but not too bad.
+Part 2 seems like more DP or caching but I'm not sure how to set it up yet.
+Basically need to check all the starting points on the edges and determine which gives the highest number of nodes in the path.
+Once you are at a node going a given direction, you know exactly how many nodes are in the path so no need to recompute it.

+Tried recursive so that caching was easier to understand, but too much recursion for the real input.

+I think instead, I'm going to try going backwards - for each node on the edge, if you could end there go backwards and see how many nodes you can get to.
+Then each node and direction will have a count of how many nodes are in the path in front of it.
+Then from each possible starting node, add the values from the node(s) it can reach next and take the max to get the right node to start from.

+TBD if that works, handling the directions is tedious (unrelated).

+Update: that's probably the right way, but I also realized it's not that hard to brute force this one...
+It's super slow, but "get a coffee" slow vs "end of the universe" slow.
+I'm going to try to get the start and then read some other people's solutions to see how they went about it.
+^ This worked, ran in about 10 minutes lol.